ToshioCP/Gtk4-tutorial/src/sec12.src.md

 void tfe_text_view_save (TfeTextView *tv)
 ~~~

-`save` function writes the contents in GtkTextBuffer to a file specified by `tv->file`.
+The function `save` writes the contents in GtkTextBuffer to a file specified by `tv->file`.
-If `tv->file` is NULL, then it shows GtkFileChooserDialog and lets the user to give a file to the program.
-After that, it saves the contents to the specified file and set the file into `tv->file`.
+If `tv->file` is NULL, then it shows GtkFileChooserDialog and prompts the user to choose a file to save.
+Then it saves the contents to the file and sets `tv->file` to point the GFile instance of the file.

 ~~~C
 void tfe_text_view_saveas (TfeTextView *tv)
 ~~~

-`saveas` function uses GtkFileChooserDialog and lets the user to give a new file to the program.
-Then, the function changes `tv->file` and save the contents to the specified new file.
+The function `saveas` uses GtkFileChooserDialog and prompts the user to select a existed file or specify a new file to save.
+Then, the function changes `tv->file` and save the contents to the specified file.
 If an error occurs, it is shown to the user through the message dialog.
-The error is managed only in the object and no information is notified to the caller.
+The error is managed only in the TfeTextView instance and no information is notified to the caller.

-@@@ tfe5/tfetextview.c saveas_dialog_response tfe_text_view_save tfe_text_view_saveas
+@@@ tfetextview/tfetextview.c saveas_dialog_response tfe_text_view_save tfe_text_view_saveas

-- 18-55: `Tfe_text_view_save` function.
+- 20-56: `Tfe_text_view_save` function.
-- 20: If `tv` is not a pointer to TfeTextView, then it logs an error message and immediately returns.
+- 22: If `tv` is not a pointer to TfeTextView, then it logs an error message and immediately returns.
 This function is similar to `g_return_val_if_fail` function, but no value is returned because `tfe_text_view_save` doesn't return a value.
-- 30-31: If the buffer hasn't modified, then it doesn't need to save it.
+- 32-33: If the buffer hasn't modified, then it doesn't need to save it.
 So the function returns.
-- 32-33: If `tv->file` is NULL, no file has given yet.
+- 34-35: If `tv->file` is NULL, no file has given yet.
-It calls `tfe_text_view_saveas`, which lets the user to choose a file to save.
+It calls `tfe_text_view_saveas` which prompts a user to select a file or specify a new file to save.
-- 35-36: Get the contents of the GtkTextBuffer and set its pointer to `contents`.
+- 37-38: Gets the contents of the GtkTextBuffer and sets `contents` to point it.
-- 37-38: Save the content to the file.
+- 39-40: Saves the content to the file.
-If it succeeds, reset the modified bit in the GtkTextBuffer.
+If it succeeds, it resets the modified bit in the GtkTextBuffer.
-- 39-53: If file writing fails, it assigns NULL to `tv->file`.
+- 42-53: If file writing fails, it assigns NULL to `tv->file`.
 Emits "change-file" signal.
-Shows the error message dialog (47-51).
+Shows the error message dialog (48-52).
 Because the handler is `gtk_window_destroy`, the dialog disappears when user clicks on the button in the dialog.
+Frees the GError object.
-- 57-70: `tfe_text_view_saveas` function.
+- 58-71: `tfe_text_view_saveas` function.
-It shows GtkFileChooserDialog and lets the user choose a file and give it to the signal handler.
+It shows GtkFileChooserDialog and prompts the user to choose a file.
-- 64-67: Generate GtkFileChooserDialog.
+- 65-68: Generates GtkFileChooserDialog.
 The title is "Save file".
 Transient parent of the dialog is `win`, which is the top level window.
 The action is save mode.
 The buttons are Cancel and Save.
-- 68: connect the "response" signal of the dialog and `saveas_dialog_response` handler.
+- 69: connects the "response" signal of the dialog and `saveas_dialog_response` handler.
-- 1-16: `saveas_dialog_response` signal handler.
+- 1-18: `saveas_dialog_response` signal handler.
-- 6-14: If the response is `GTK_RESPONSE_ACCEPT`, which is set to the argument when the user has clicked on Save button, then gets a pointer to the GFile object, set it to `tv->file`, turn on the modified bit of the GtkTextBuffer, emits "change-file" signal then call `tfe_text_view_save` to save the buffer to the file.
+- 6-16: If the response is `GTK_RESPONSE_ACCEPT`, then it gets a pointer to the GFile object.
+Then, it sets `tv->file` to point the GFile.
+And turns on the modified bit of the GtkTextBuffer, emits "change-file" signal.
+Finally, it calls `tfe_text_view_save` to save the buffer to the file.

 ![Saveas process](../image/saveas.png){width=10.7cm height=5.16cm}

 When you use GtkFileChooserDialog, you need to divide the program into two parts.
-They are a function which generates GtkFileChooserDialog and the signal handler.
+One is are a function which generates GtkFileChooserDialog and the other is a signal handler.
-The function just generates and shows the dialog.
+The function just generates and shows GtkFileChooserDialog.
 The rest is done by the handler.
-It gets Gfile from GtkFileChooserDialog, save the buffer to the file by calling `tfe_text_view_save`.
+It gets Gfile from GtkFileChooserDialog and saves the buffer to the file by calling `tfe_text_view_save`.

 ## Open function

-Open function shows GtkFileChooserDialog to the user and let them choose a file.
+Open function shows GtkFileChooserDialog to users and prompts them to choose a file.
-Then read the file and set it to GtkTextBuffer.
+Then it reads the file and puts the text to GtkTextBuffer.

 ~~~C
 void tfe_text_view_open (TfeTextView *tv, GtkWidget *win);
 ~~~

-TfeTextView object `tv` has to be generated in advance.
+The parameter `win` is the top window.
+It will be a transient parent window of GtkFileChooserDialog when the dialog is generated..
+This allows window managers to keep the dialog on top of the parent window, or center the dialog over the parent window.
+It is possible to give no parent window to the dialog.
+However, it is encouraged to give a parent window to dialog.
-This function is usually called just after `tv` has been generated.
+This function might be called just after `tv` has been generated.
-And its buffer is empty, `tv->file` is NULL and `tv` has not set to the widget hierarchy.
+In that case, `tv` has not been incorporated into the widget hierarchy.
+Therefore it is impossible to get the top window from `tv`.
+That's why the function needs `win` parameter.

+This function is usually called when the buffer of `tv` is empty.
-Even if the buffer is not empty, `tfe_text_view_open` doesn't treat it as an error.
+However, even if the buffer is not empty, `tfe_text_view_open` doesn't treat it as an error.
-If you want to revert the buffer, calling this function is apropreate.
+If you want to revert the buffer, calling this function is appropriate.
 Otherwise probably bad things will happen.

-GtkWidget `win` is expected to be the top level window of the application.
-It will be used as a transient parent window for the argument to the function `gtk_file_chooser_dialog_new`.

-@@@ tfe5/tfetextview.c open_dialog_response tfe_text_view_open
+@@@ tfetextview/tfetextview.c open_dialog_response tfe_text_view_open

-- 36-49: `tfe_text_view_open` function.
+- 37-50: `tfe_text_view_open` function.
-- 43: Generate GtkFileChooserDialog.
+- 44-47: Generates GtkFileChooserDialog.
 The title is "Open file".
-Ttransient parent window is the top window of the application, which is given by the caller.
+Transient parent window is the top window of the application, which is given by the caller.
 The action is open mode.
 The buttons are Cancel and Open.
-- 47: connect the "reponse" signal of the dialog and `open_dialog_response` signal handler.
+- 48: connects the "response" signal of the dialog and `open_dialog_response` signal handler.
-- 48: Show the dialog.
+- 49: Shows the dialog.
-- 1-34: `open_dialog_response` signal handler.
+- 1-35: `open_dialog_response` signal handler.
 - 10-11: If the response from GtkFileChooserDialog is not `GTK_RESPONSE_ACCEPT`, which means the user has clicked on the "Cancel" button or close button, then it emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_CANCEL`.
-- 12-13: Get a pointer to Gfile by `gtk_file_chooser_get_file`.
+- 12-13: Gets a pointer to Gfile by `gtk_file_chooser_get_file`.
-If it is not GFile, maybe an error occured.
+If it is not GFile, maybe an error occurred.
 Then it emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_ERROR`.
-- 14-23: If an error occurs when it read the file, then it decreases the reference count of Gfile, shows a message dialog to report the error to the user and emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_ERROR`.
+- 14-23: If an error occurs at file reading, then it decreases the reference count of the Gfile, shows a message dialog to report the error to the user and emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_ERROR`.
-- 24-32: If the file has successfully read, then the text is set to GtkTextBuffer, free the temporary buffer pointed by `contents`, set file to `tv->file` (no duplication or unref is not necessary) and emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_SUCCESS`.
+- 24-33: If the file has successfully read, then the text is inserted to GtkTextBuffer, frees the temporary buffer pointed by `contents` and sets `tv->file` to point the file (no duplication or unref is not necessary).
+Then, it emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_SUCCESS` and emits "change-file" signal.
-- 33: close GtkFileCooserDialog.
+- 34: closes GtkFileCooserDialog.

 Now let's think about the whole process between the other object (caller) and TfeTextView.
 It is shown in the following diagram and you would think that it is really complicated.